-(1) No class or category or persons will be automatically excluded from jury service except as provided by law.

-(2) A statutory exemption from jury duty service will be granted only when the eligible person claims it.

-(3) Deferring jury service shall be preferred to excusing a prospective juror for a temporary or marginal hardship for a period not to exceed 90 days.

-(4) Inconvenience to a prospective juror or an employer is not an adequate reason to be excused from jury service, although it may be considered a ground for deferral.
+- (1) No class or category or persons will be automatically excluded from jury service except as provided by law. - (2) A statutory exemption from jury duty service will be granted only when the eligible person claims it. - (3) Deferring jury service shall be preferred to excusing a prospective juror for a temporary or marginal hardship. - (4) Inconvenience to a prospective juror or an employer is not an adequate reason to be excused from jury service, although it may be considered a ground for deferral.